lumi-a/sliding-blocks/README.md

 Some smaller optimizations involve choosing clever data-structures and fast hash-functions.

+TODO: For really difficult puzzles, it might make sense to use something like JIT, together with _arrays_ of goal-block-offsets, and _arrays_ of _sets_ (that are secretly (sorted?) arrays in disguise) of non-goal-block-offsets.
+This would mean more performance and less memory-use during the algorithm, at the cost of recompilation-time for every puzzle.

 ## Tighter ASTAR-heuristics
 If you have any better ideas for ASTAR-heuristics (whether in the single-goal-block or multiple-goal-block case), please share them!
 Two ideas I had: